 VEDANTAM: It took a mediated session with Don's assistant for the two of them to resolve the conflict.
 But the incident revealed something about the way a hedgehog moves through the world.
 Hedgehogs are decisive.
 Don could not understand anything less than 100 percent commitment, even if the .1 percent of doubt was simply a way to say I'm human, how can I be absolutely sure?

 Sandy tells another story of a time she came in for an appointment wearing jeans and a T-shirt.
 Don asked her why she wasn't dressed like a woman.
 He'd missed the bell-bottom-jeans-and-tie-dye revolution happening right outside his window.
-It was the kind of thing that could have led to a fight, except for one thing.
+It was the kind of thing that could have led to a fight except for one thing.
 Sandy understood where Don was coming from.
 She knew that underneath the tough exterior, he really wanted to help and not just in a medical sense.
-More than anything, Don wanted Sandy to live a life where she didn't feel like an outcast.
+More than anything Don wanted Sandy to live a life where she didn't feel like an outcast.

 STONE: He wanted his people to be totally unremarkable, to just fit in, to be able to live their lives, to be able to be inconspicuous and just get along.
-And that's a good thing to want for 99 percent of your waking day is just to be able to live your life, to be able to live with other people and not rub people the wrong way.
+And that's a good thing to watch for 99 percent of your waking - day is just to be able to live your life, to be able to live with other people and not rub people the wrong way.

 VEDANTAM: Sandy Stone successfully underwent surgery in 1977.
 When I interviewed Sandy, I told her that her story reminded me of another case that Don told me about.

-It's interesting because I - Don first came to my attention because of another case involving cleft lip surgery, and it's so striking that as you're saying this, I'm sort of hearing echoes of that other work as well, this drive that he had to just help people to essentially live what he would think of as being a normal life, a life that they're not ostracized and a life that they're not feeling like they're outcasts, that they're functioning, they are - they can get an education if they're a child or they can get a job if they're an adult, that they can be happy.
+It's interesting because I - Don first came to my attention because of another case involving cleft lip surgery, and it's so striking that as you're saying this I'm sort of hearing echoes of that other work as well, this drive that he had to just help people to essentially live what he would think of as being a normal life, a life that they're not ostracized and a life that they're not feeling like they're outcasts, that they're functioning, they are - they can get an education if they're a child or they can get a job if they're an adult, that they can be happy.
 And I feel there's something actually very Midwestern about that idea.

 STONE: That's the word.
 That word you said is correct.
 Don wanted people to be happy.
 Don did it professionally.
 His job was to help people to be happy.
 And for that, I owe him a lifetime debt.
-I would not have done anything, I think, that I did after the 1980s if it weren't for Don Laub - or the '70s rather - if it weren't for Don Laub.
+I would not have done anything I think that I did after the 1980s if it weren't for Don Laub - or the '70s rather - if it weren't for Don Laub.

 STONE: Do you go for the big one or do you accept something less?
 And many of us accept something less because we don't want to take the risk, and then we may go through life maybe - maybe we'll be happy with our measure or maybe we'll say what if I had gone for what I really wanted?
 What would that have been like?
 Maybe I would have died.
 Yeah, maybe, I would have.
 But I didn't.
 I beat the odds, and I went on to be gloriously happy.
 That's something in life, and Don brought that to many people.
 I don't see how one could do better than that.

 VEDANTAM: Don's leap into the unknown, his willingness to bet his professional reputation on a big idea, his confidence in his own judgment - it had all paid off.
-The hedgehog had won, but pursuing a big idea with determination doesn't always pay off.
-And when a hedgehog fails, the fall can be painful.
+The hedgehog had won, but pursuing a big idea with determination doesn't always pay off, and when a hedgehog fails, the fall can be painful.
 Don Laub knows about that part of the story, too.
 Stay with us.

 (SOUNDBITE OF MUSIC)

-VEDANTAM: According to the ancient Greek poet Archilochus, the fox knows many things, but the hedgehog knows one big thing.
+VEDANTAM: According to the ancient Greek poet Archilochus, The fox knows many things, but the hedgehog knows one big thing.
 Psychologist Phil Tetlock says the metaphor describes two kinds of people.
-Small-picture tacticians are foxes.
-Big-picture strategists are hedgehogs.
-Before Don Laub became a world-renowned gender reassignment surgeon, he had another big idea.
+Small picture tacticians are foxes.
+Big picture strategists are hedgehogs.
+Before Don Laub became a world renowned gender reassignment surgeon, he had another big idea.
 It started this way.
 One day, a colleague asked him if he could help with a surgery.
 The patient was a child from Mexico.